 The octane rating of gasoline tells you how much the fuel can be compressed before it spontaneously ignites.
-Inside an engine, you have the piston moving up and down, with the injectors metering a given amount of fuel into the combustion chamber as the piston travels up toward top-dead-center position.
+Inside an engine, you have the piston moving up and down, with the injectors spraying a given amount of fuel into the combustion chamber as the piston travels up toward the top-dead-center position.
 As it moves up, it compresses the fuel-air mix already in the cylinder.
-When the air fuel mixture ignites by the heat of compression rather than because of the spark from the spark plug, it causes knocking in the engine and a loss of power.
+When the air-fuel mixture ignites by the heat of compression rather than because of the spark from the spark plug, it causes knocking in the engine and a loss of power.
 The knocking sound is caused by two exploding “flame fronts” – one explosion from the pre-ignition of the fuel-air mix caused by compression and the other from the rest of the fuel-air being ignited at a slightly different time by the spark plug.
-The two flame front explode and send shock waves through the air of the cylinder, which meet in the combustion chamber and give you that annoying knock effect.
-You can see the differences between normal combustion and premature combustion here:
+The two flame front explodes and sends shock waves through the air of the cylinder, which meets in the combustion chamber and creates that annoying knock effect.

 Why would I use more expensive high octane gas?